TERMS AND CONDITIONS

 If a child or staff member develops symptoms compatible with coronavirus (COVID-19), they will be sent home and advised to self-isolate for 7 days and arrange to have a test to see if they have COVID-19.
 They can do this by visiting NHS.UK to arrange or contact NHS 119 via telephone if they do not have internet access.
 Their fellow household members should self isolate for 14 days.
 All staff and children who are attending a MOK Holiday Club will have access to a test if they display symptoms of coronavirus (COVID-19), and are encouraged to get tested in this scenario.

 Where the child or staff member tests negative, they can return to the MOK Holiday Club and their fellow household members can end their self-isolation.

 Where the child or staff member tests positive, the whole of that MOK Holiday Club bubble will be sent home and/or contacted and advised to self-isolate for 14 days.
 The other household members of that group do not need to self-isolate unless the child or staff member they live with in that group subsequently develops symptoms.

 As MOK Holiday Clubs will be observing guidance on infection prevention and control, which will reduce risk of transmission, closure of the all MOK Holiday Club bubbles will not be necessary.

-Should MOK have to cancel a 2-day Holiday Club then all monies will be refunded in full.
+Should MOK have to cancel the Holiday Club then all monies will be refunded in full.
 If only the second day is cancelled, we will refund 25% of the full payment.

 Cheques made payable to Ministry of Kids can be sent to Astol Farmhouse, Norton, Shifnal, Shropshire TF11 9EW within 5 working days of your chosen date.